- Ring and Box (ages 6 to 9) - Horse pulls skiers who must drop rings in washtub.

 The street events have young skiers pulled by horses jumping off ramps, navigating a slalom course, dropping rings in boxes, collecting rings on a spear and having an old-fashioned skijoring race down Lincoln Avenue.

-For the horse events, the Chamber usually has a limit of 20 to 30 participants for each event.
-Non-horse events, such as the Three-legged Race or 50-yard Dash, are open to as many people as want to participate, depending on the time.
-The only adult horse race, the shovel race, has a limit of five, so the horses don't get tired.
+For the horse events, the Chamber Resort Association usually has a limit of 20 to 30 participants for each event.
+Non-horse events, such as the three-legged race or 50-yard dash, are open to as many people as want to participate, depending on time.
+The only adult horse race, the shovel race, has a limit of five so the horses don't get tired.

-All participants in the horse events must register in advance at the Steamboat Springs Chamber Visitor Center, and those participants must wear goggles and a helmet.
+All participants in the horse events must register in advance at the Steamboat Springs Visitors Center, and those participants must wear goggles and a helmet.
 Contestants in horse events may enter only one horse event per day but may sign up as an alternate for others.

 Shovel contestants must provide their own shovels and wear helmets and goggles.

-Non-horse participants can register up until the day of the events.
+Non-horse participants can sign up for events until the day of the events.

-All participants also must have a Winter Carnival button, which can be purchased for $7 at the Steamboat Springs Winter Sports Club offices, participating downtown merchants and the Chamber Visitor Center.
-Registration begins at 7:30 a.m.
-Feb.
-1. The events for children fill up quickly.
+All participants also must have a Winter Carnival button, which can be purchased for $7 at the Steamboat Springs Winter Sports Club Offices, participating downtown merchants and the Visitor's Center.
+The events for children fill up quickly.
 The Chamber asks that participants be at the registration table 15 minutes before their event starts.